 Potential students should complete an online application for graduate programs at the University of Louisville.

-The graduate certificate in Latin American and Latino Studies requires at least 15 credit hours of graduate-level coursework.
-Three of the five required courses must be taken at the 600 level or above.
+The graduate certificate in Latin American and Latino Studies requires at least 15 credit hours of graduate level coursework.
+Three of the five required courses must be taken at the 600 level.
 Coursework toward the graduate certificate in LALS may also count toward the student's graduate degree.

 Students also must meet a minimum language requirement of three hours of previous coursework in Spanish or Portuguese at the 200 level or above, or demonstrate equivalent language proficiency.

 |Seminar in Latin America|

 |Advanced Studies in History|